Folobe26/iOS-mortal-roadmap/README.md

 The interfaces of IGListKit still need to improve.

 Then is navigation and presenting.
 Transition between different pages are common need in mobile app, Apple designed UINavigaitonController to horizentally transfer from one to another, and presenting to verically transfer form one to another.
 The difference is that, navigation to next must cover current page.
 But presenting one doesn't require that.
 So we have modal presenting.
 I don't know how Android implements in transition between pages, but for me UINavigationController and the presenting behaviro are both not easy to use especially when you want to customize.

+See this framework to learn more: [CoreNavigation](https://github.com/aronbalog/CoreNavigation/blob/master/Documentation/CONFIGURATION.md#animating)

+For rendering text in iOS, I strongly recommend YYText to discover the principles behind UILabel with CoreText API. `YYLabel` provides strong feature and is easy to debug with transparent code.
+In one word, either `YYLabel` or `UILabel` are just wrapper for CoreText.
+CoreText doesn't provide the canvas, we need a UIView to provide the concrete canvas, so thats YYLabel or UILabel.
+With exploring of the implementation of YYLabel, you will learn Font, glyph, CTRun, paragraph, baseline and other concepts.
+As computers now still transfer infomation by rendering words, don't miss these exciting part!